sigp/lighthouse-merge-f2f/m2_nethermind/README.md

 References:
 	- Nethermind PR: https://github.com/NethermindEth/nethermind/pull/3453

-Follow these steps:

-notes to nethermind: add the `git checkout`

 ## How To Run

 This testnet requires 3 terminal processes, one for Nethermind one for a beacon node